puzzle/gitlab-ci-cd-training/content/en/docs/12/artifacts.md

 ## Task {{% param sectionnumber %}}.1: Artifacts Lab

-* Add a `artifacts` section to the `build_image` job
+* Add an `artifacts` section to the `build_image` job
-* Add a artifact with the name `container-scanning-report_<identifier>.txt`
+* Add an artifact with the name `container-scanning-report_<identifier>.txt`
 * Define the artifact `paths` pointing to file that the Trivy command writes.
 * Set a retention time of 30 days for the artifacts

 {{% alert title="Hint" color="primary" %}}
-For the identifier use the Short Commit SHA from the predefined GitLab variables.
+For the identifier, use the Short Commit SHA from the predefined GitLab variables.

 For the `paths` file path see the output flag (-o) of the Trivy command of the previous lab.
 {{% /alert %}}